Welcome to Third Grade

 Third grade is a year in which students are challenged with many new responsibilities as well as extra-curricular activities.
 Also, the 3rd grade year introduces the student to the intermediate grades and new expectations.
 Ultimately by middle school multiple teachers, greater independence, and self-monitoring is assumed.
 Toward that end, many experiences that will be happening in 3rd grade may be different than in the past years, and adjusting to these new expectations may take several weeks to more than a month, or most of the year.

-We believe that our job as your your child’s teachers is to assist you in the education of your child so that each student can reach his/her potential in all aspects of life.
-We feel that work, laughter, praise fun, understanding and self-discipline are all key components for the learning process.
-Our goals are:
+I believe that my job as your child’s teacher is to assist you in the education of your child so that each student can reach his/her potential in all aspects of life.
+I feel that work, laughter, praise, fun, understanding and self-discipline are all key components for the learning process.
+My goals are:

 1. To teach students the fundamental skills that are essential for them to know in order to perform well at their age level and in later years.
 This includes challenging them with higher-level thinking skills, problem solving, and integrating technology into the curriculum.

 2. To maintain a feeling of well-being within each child and to work at building self-esteem, using appropriate behavior and manners in the classroom.

 3. To increase the students’ self-reliance, independence, and responsibility incorporating study skills, organizational tools, and appropriate consequences when needed.

 I would encourage you to speak with your child about the experiences we have in the classroom and to ask about what we do here educationally.
 If at any time you wish to speak with me or have questions about anything, please feel free to write a note, leave a message, e-mail, or call to set up a time to talk.
 We look forward to a great year together.

 B.S. in Early Childhood Education from Northern Illinois University

 M.A. in Reading and Literature from Walden University